hasindu2008/slow5tools/docs/commands.md

 * `-t, --threads INT`:
    Number of threads.
 * `-K, --batchsize`
    The batch size.
-This is the number of records to the memory at once.
+This is the number of records on the memory at once.
 An increased batch size imrpoves multi-threaded performance at cost of higher RAM.
+*  `--to format_type`:
+   Specifies the format of output files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
+*  `-c, --compress compression_type`:
+   Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `gzip` for gzip-based compression [default value: gzip].
+Assumes `--to blow5`.
 *  `-h`, `--help`:
    Prints the help menu.